Einstein Telescope

 The strategy behind the Einstein Telescope project is to build an observatory that overcomes the limitations of current detector sites by hosting more than a single gravitational-wave detector.
 It will consist of three nested detectors, each composed of two interferometers with arms 10 kilometres long.
 One interferometer will detect low-frequency gravitational wave signals (2 to 40 Hz), while the other will detect the high-frequency components.
 The configuration is designed to allow the observatory to evolve by accommodating successive upgrades or replacement components that can take advantage of future developments in interferometry and also respond to a variety of science objectives.

-Currently, possible detector sites in the border area of Belgium, Germany, and the Netherlands as well as Sardinia are being evaluated.
+Currently, possible detector sites in the border area of Belgium, Germany, and the Netherlands as well as Sardinia and Lusatia are being evaluated.

-The role of the AEI in the Einstein Telescope project
+The role of the institute in the Einstein Telescope project

 Current Einstein Telescope research at AEI Hannover